statecharts/statecharts.github.io/state-machine-state-explosion.md

 ## State Machine: State Explosion

 The main problem hampering wide usage of state machines is the fact that beyond very simple examples, state machines often end up with a large number of states, a lot of them with identical transitions.
+Statecharts solve the state explosion problem.

 A classic example is that of a user interface element that might be modeled as being _valid_ or _invalid_ and have a state machine that describes the behaviour.
 Here is an example of such a simple state machine.